-The errors and warnings are in red when they appear and in green when they are cleared.
+The errors are displayed in red and warnings are displayed in yellow when they appear.
+When the errors/warnings are cleared, they are displayed in green.
 It is possible to filter the message in function of their severity:

-- Information: a normal event happened in the system and is logged. - Warning: something abnormal happens and the next3/1 operation can be restricted but the device is not stopped. - Error: an event that stops the operation of one of the component of the next3/1 or the whole next3/1 happened.
+- Information: a normal event happened in the system and is logged. - Warning: something abnormal happens and the next3/1 operation can be restricted but the device is not stopped. - Error: an event that stops the operation of one of the components of the next3/1 or the whole next3/1 happened.

-3.3 The nx-interface functionalities
+3.3 The gateway functionalities

-The nx-control has 4 dedicated menus for settings and actions specific to the interface:
+The nextOS interface has 4 dedicated menus for settings and actions specific to the gateway:

-- Remote control: manage the nx-interface itself (user access, language, brightness of the screen,...) - Updates: update of the whole system is done with the nx-interface with by copying the new firmware on the usb key or with internet download of the new software. - Configuration of the installation: start a new configuration wizard here. - Monitoring and internet: configure internet connection and connection to the Studer webportal and manage the datalog on the usb-key.
-The Modbus M2M communication for monitoring by external SCADA system is also managed here.
+- Remote control: manage the interface itself (user access, language, brightness of the screen for nx interface, ...) - Updates: visualize the firmware versions and update the whole next system from internet or the USB drive - Configuration of the installation: visualize the current system configuration, or start a new configuration wizard. - Monitoring and internet: visualize and configure internet connection, connection to the Studer portal, manage the datalog on the USB drive, or manage the Modbus M2M communication for monitoring by external SCADA system.